Please see below for our frequently asked questions regarding criminal and regulatory defence.

 I have a family member that is due in court.
 Will I still be allowed to go and watch the proceedings?

 - Under the Government orders, you should stay at home.
-The Courts are in the process of ensuring that the public can view criminal proceedings, but at present it is unclear as to how this will take place.
+The courts will allow one family member/supporter to attend with people that are due to appear before the court, however you should only attend if it is necessary to do so.
+The courts will allow you to view criminal proceedings remotely, and you can make these arrangements by contacting the court.
 If you think that you have important information that will assist anyone appearing before the court then please contact us at Poole Alcock and we will be willing to help.